ocavue/astrobook/examples/playground/README.md

-An example of using multiple UI rendering frameworks (React, Preact, Vue, Svelte, Solid, Lit) with Astrobook.
+An example of using multiple UI rendering frameworks (React, Preact, Vue, Svelte, Solid, Lit, Astro) with Astrobook.